quandl/quandl-python/FOR_DEVELOPERS.md

 db.name
 ```

-You can also get other a database through other objects such as a dataset:
+You can also get data through other objects such as a dataset:

 ```python
 dataset = quandl.Dataset('WIKI/AAPL')
 dataset.database()
 ```

-You can also retrieve a list of databases by using:
+Retrieve a list of databases by using:

 ```python
 quandl.Database.all()